Resolvecall Debt Collectors (Resolve Call) – Should You Pay?

 The Five Main Debt Solutions

-Debt Relief Order – is suitable if you have debts of less thank £20,000, have barely any income and don’t have a house.
+- Debt Relief Order – Suitable if you have debts of less than £30,000, have barely any income and don’t own a house.

-Bankruptcy – is for many people the fastest way to way to hit the reset button.
+- Bankruptcy – For many people, this is the fastest way to way to hit the reset button.
 Don’t be put off, there’s a lot of stigma around the word ‘bankruptcy’, however, it could be the right thing for you to do.

 I have a detailed post on what your debt options are here.